Tadian: Climate

+Demographics

+In the 2024 census, the population of Tadian was 18,073 people, with a density of sigfig 18,073/145.20.

+Economy

+Tadian's economy relies on agriculture.
+The primary agricultural sources of Tadian are rice, root crops, and highland vegetables.
+Tadian raises poultry and swine to supplement rural incomes.
+The DTI established a community market in Tadian.

 Government

 Local government

 Tadian, belonging to the lone congressional district of the province of Mountain Province, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.